Dineshkarthik/n-gram_processor/README.md

  - order - `left` or `right`
 	 - left - from left to right
 	 - right - from right to left
- - distance - position of the word to be seleceted
+ - distance - position of the word to be selected
  - selector - word from which the distance need to be calculated.
+ - case_sensitive - `yes` or `no`, yes if texts are case sensitive else no.